tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A client-facing server enables ECH by publishing an ECH configuration, which is an encryption public key and associated metadata.
-The server must publish this for all the domains it serves directly or indirectly (via Split Mode).
+The server must publish this for all the domains it serves via Shared or Split Mode.
 This document defines the ECH configuration's format, but delegates DNS publication details to {{!HTTPS-RR=I-D.ietf-dnsop-svcb-https}}.
 Other delivery mechanisms are also possible.
 For example, the client may have the ECH configuration preconfigured.

 When a client wants to establish a TLS session with some backend server, it constructs a private ClientHello, referred to as the ClientHelloInner.